haiaty/neverstoplearning-php/Learn/Infrastructure/php-fpm.md

 Max request per process is unlimited by default, but it’s good to set some low value, like 200 and avoid some memory issues.

+You can have any number of “pools” you like.
+They will each maintain their own set of processes and live in their own little sandbox.
+For most setups there’s no reason to have more than one (especially if you are the only one hosting sites on the server), so we’ll configure a single global pool called “www” — just like the default.

 The advantage of running PHP-FPM on socket connections instead of TCP/IP is that the socket connections are much more faster than TCP/IP connections (around 10-15%) because it saves the passing the data over the different layers of TCP/IP stack.

 Therefore, it is recommended to run the PHP-FPM on socket connections over TCP/IP when you are using the same server for your web server and PHP-FPM.
 If you are using the different servers for your web server and PHP-FPM then the socket connections for PHP-FPM will not work.